YBkhrv/DocumentationTest/index.rst

 Sphinx
 ---------

--This is a documentation generator that converts files in the reStructuredText format and other formats.
+This is a documentation generator that converts files in the reStructuredText format and other formats.

 **Project Repository**:https://github.com/sphinx-doc/sphinx